IHE/RAD.IRA/input/pagecontent/rad-x6.md

 ##### 2:4.X6.4.1.1 Trigger Events

 The Sender determines the selection state of some report contents should be synchronized with other Subscribers.
-Selections may have occurred automatically or manually by a user.

 The Sender determines that the selected content are no longer required and reset the selection.

 > Note: Prior selected content are automatically reset by the selection of new content.
 Reset is used when the current selected content should be unselected without selecting new contents.
 See [DiagnosticReport select Event Workflow](https://build.fhir.org/ig/HL7/fhircast-docs/3-6-4-diagnosticreport-select.html#workflow) for details.

+Selections are initiated manually by a user, or automatically for reset only.

 ##### 2:4.X6.4.1.2 Message Semantics